-Similar to the shape function for an airfoil, the shape function surface for wings such as shown in figure 28, is a smooth continuous analytic surface.
+Similar to the shape function for an aerofoil, the shape function surface for wings such as shown in Fig. 28, is a smooth continuous analytic surface.
 Consequently the shape function surface can be described by a Taylor series expansion in x and y.
-It was shown in reference 2 that a Taylor series in x and y is equivalent to a Taylor series expansion first in the x direction, and then expanding each coefficient of the "x series" as a Taylor expansion in x followed by power series expansions in the y direction of each of the x series coefficients.
-Consequently, the shape function surface for a complete wing surface can be obtained by first representing the root airfoil shape function by a Bernstein polynomial of a specified order.
+It was shown in Ref.
+2 that a Taylor series in x and y is equivalent to a Taylor series expansion first in the x direction, and then expanding each coefficient of the 'x series' as a Taylor expansion in the y direction.
+In a similar manner, it can be shown that a power series in x and y is equivalent to an expansion in x followed by power series expansions in the y direction of each of the x series co-efficients.
+Consequently, the shape function surface for a complete wing surface can be obtained by first representing the root aerofoil shape function by a Bernstein polynomial of a specified order.

-The complete wing shape function surface can then be defined by expanding the coefficients of the Bernstein in the spanwise direction using any appropriate numerical technique.
+The complete wing shape function surface can then be defined by expanding the co-efficients of the Bernstein in the spanwise direction using any appropriate numerical technique.
 The surface definition of the wing is then obtained by multiplying the shape function surface by the wing class function.
 This in essence provides a numeric scalar definition of the wing surface.

-An example of the mathematical formulation of this process is shown below, using Bernstein polynomials to represent the stream wise airfoil shapes as well as for the spanwise variation of the streamwise coefficients.
+An example of the mathematical formulation of this process is shown below, using Bernstein polynomials to represent the stream wise aerofoil shapes as well as for the spanwise variation of the streamwise co-efficients.